 The owner of Haa Bai Thao – Five Sisters insisted that the name of the dish is Sen Lek Nam.
 That basically means the standard Sen Lek noodles with soup, but I can assure you that the bowl I got was far more tasty than the name suggest.
 Absolutely a pleasant acquaintance on the Charoen Nakhorn road on the other side of the Chao Phrayo river.

 A bowl of noodles can really be anything and everything in Bangkok.
 Most bowls are rather ordinary and nothing to write about.
-Haa Bai Thao on the other hand, is worth a review and your visit if the area.
+Haa Bai Thao on the other hand, is worth a review and your visit if in the area.

 The man in charge, probably a brother of the sisters, speaks well English and they also have a photo menu on the wall right at the soup station.
 They are mostly known for their crispy pork and it is very good.
 Just enough fat to give juiciness to the meat.
 The other parts of pork meat is also very good.